jean-pierreBoth/graphembed/README.md

 ### results for the *atp* and *nodesketch* modules

-Embedding and link prediction evaluation for the above data sets are given in file [resultats.md](./resultats.md)
+Embedding and link prediction evaluation for the above data sets are given in file [resultats.md](./resultats.md) A more global analysis of the embedding with the nodesketch module is done for the orkut graph in file [orkut.md](./orkut.md)

 ### Some qualitative comments